Budapest Card - free public transport, free entry to 30+ attractions and up to 50% off tours »

 FAQs

-How can I buy a ticket to the Pinball Museum?
+How much is a ticket to the Pinball Museum?